EricLengyel/OpenGEX/ImporterBlender/README.md

-# OpenGEX Blender Exporter
+# OpenGEX Blender Importer

-This contains an Export plugin for OpenGEX files.
+This contains an Import plugin for OpenGEX files.

 Uses python 3.
 Tested with Blender 3.3.